 If you’re teaching writing and are looking for some of the best ESL writing activities, along with worksheets, lesson plans and more then you’re in the right place.
 Keep on reading for everything you need to know about teaching English writing.

-ESL Writing Activities and Games: Top 15
+ESL Writing Activities and Games for All Ages

 #1: 3 Things ESL Writing Activity

 I’m ALL about simple and easy for writing activities in emergency situations when you don’t have a lot of time to prep.
-3 Things is ideal because it requires nothing except pen and paper and also requires no prep time.
+3 Things is ideal because it requires nothing except a pen and paper and also requires no prep time.

 The way it works is that students think of 3 random things.
 Then, they give those words to a partner who has to write a short story using them.
 It can be serious or silly and kind of depends on the words chosen.